imnublet/imnublet.github.io/_posts/2019-02-4-My-First-Discord-Bot.md

 ## Bot commands
-`;8ball` Ask the magical eightball a question, and see how it responds.
+`,ouija` Ask the magical eightball a question, and see how it responds.
+`,kys` Please don't joke about suicide.
+Mental health issues are not a joke.
+`"xd" is a blacklisted word` please refrain from using such vulgar language